- 4 cylinders, 2445 cc / 149 ci

 During the assembly of the engine the wet-liners were fitted into the block and sandwiched between the copper seal ring at the bottom and the cylinder head gasket at the top.
-With proper assembly tolerances, this design was mostly trouble free for the whole life of the engine, unless it overheated badly, which could cause cooling agent leaks into the cylinders (wet liner nip clearance is especially important for the correct functioning of this design).
+With proper assembly tolerances, this design was mostly trouble free for the whole life of the engine, unless it overheated badly, which could cause cooling agent leaks into the cylinders (protrusion of the wet liners above the top surface of the block is especially important for the correct functioning of this design, see below).